readium/kotlin-toolkit/docs/guides/navigator-settings.md

 }
 ```

 :point_up: For convenience, settings are force activated by default when set in a `MutablePreferences`.
-This helps the user to see the impact of a setting when changing it in the user interface.
+This helps the user see the impact of a setting right away, when changing it in the user interface.
 If you wish to set a preference without modifying the other ones, set the `activate` parameter to `false`.

 ```kotlin
 preferences.copy {